Gran.Fanm.Kiki

 Ego Attack

-I went to the mall to pick up an online order from Nordstrom so of course I stopped by Neiman’s.
-They were having a designer shoe sale so I tried on a several pairs; none of the shoes seemed worth purchasing.
+I went to the mall to pick up an online order from Nordstrom so of course I stopped by one of my favorite boutiques.
+They were having a designer shoe sale so I tried on several pairs; none of the shoes seemed worth purchasing.
 After all that effort, my ego started whispering, “You can’t leave without something.”I wandered over to the new arrivals section and was eyeing a pair of boots.
 A sales associate walked over to me and answered a few questions I had.
 Then, she paused and said, “You don’t want to leave here without this.”
-She bent down and picked up a crisp $20 bill off the floor and handed it to me.I smiled, thanked her, and walked out of Neiman Marcus with a grin on my face.Well, I originally told myself I had to leave the store with something so God (the universe) made sure I did.— Gran.Fanm.Kiki
+She bent down and picked up a crisp $20 bill off the floor and handed it to me.I smiled, thanked her, and walked out of the boutique with a grin on my face.Well, I did say I had to leave the store with something.— Gran.Fanm.Kiki

 A Note from the Balcony